Employers and employees can agree to flexible working arrangements to suit their individual needs.

 - Individual flexibility arrangements (IFAs)

-- Making a casual employee permanent (casual conversion)
+- Making a casual employee permanent

 Get requests right